Yoga & more

 Yoga Nidra meditation

-Nidra is a deeply relaxing inner journey meditation in which you’re not practicing being aware but resting as awareness itself.
+We live in a time where there is neverending external stimuli.
+Work and social pressure is high and if we don’t watch out it’s easy to slip in to overdrive.
+Yoga Nidra means yogic sleep, is a deeply relaxing inner journey meditation in which you’re not practicing being aware but resting as awareness itself.

-The difference between a deep sleep and yoga Nidra is that you stay awake during this final phase.
-With such blissful relaxation and awareness you are able to access your subconscious thoughts and process past memories in the present moment.
+The difference between a deep sleep and yoga Nidra is that you stay awake, you’re in a state between waking and sleeping during this final deeply relaxing phase.
+With such blissful relaxation and awareness you are able to access your subconscious feelings in a very gentle manner.
+Stress and worries can loosen their grip and as a result we are given an opportunity to find more freedom and detachment from unhelpful thought patterns and habits.

 Let's connect